Michael Barratt (television presenter)

-Early life
+Early life and career

 Michael Barratt was born in Leeds, West Riding of Yorkshire.
 His father, Wallace Barratt, was a tax inspector, while Doris, his mother died of tuberculosis when Michael was aged six.
 Barratt was educated at Rossall School, an independent boys' school near Fleetwood, Lancashire, and at Paisley Grammar School in Scotland.
 After leaving school and learning shorthand, he joined Kemsley Newspapers in Glasgow, beginning as a tea boy and horoscope writer on the Sunday Mail.
 By 18, he was chief sub-editor on the sports pages of the Daily Record.
 Moving south, in 1952 he became sports editor on the Loughborough Monitor in Leicestershire, where he met Joan Warner, who would become his first wife.
 In 1956, he moved to Nigeria for a year having been appointed as the assistant editor of the Nigerian Citizen in Zaria.
 Barratt also worked for the Nigerian Broadcasting Service beginning a discussion programme on politics.
 Following his return to the UK, he worked as a production journalist on several English regional newspapers including a period at the Wolverhampton Express & Star.

-At the same time, he contributed regularly to the BBC World Service and began a freelance television reporting career, initially on the Midlands regional current affairs magazine Scan which had begun by 1961. and then as a freelance reporter on the BBC current affairs programme Midlands Today.
+At the same time, he contributed regularly to the BBC World Service and began a freelance television reporting career, initially on the Midlands regional current affairs magazine Scan which had begun by 1961, and then as a freelance reporter on the BBC current affairs programme Midlands Today.